-Nutritional diseases in sheep are for the most part the same as those seen in goats (see Nutrition: Goats).
+Nutritional diseases in sheep are for the most part the same as those seen in goats Nutrition: Goats .

 This feed-related malady causes almost sudden death in sheep due to a toxin produced by Clostridium perfringens type D and sometimes type C. The organism appears to be widespread in nature.
 Under conditions of high carbohydrate consumption or high intake of immature succulent forage, the causative bacteria multiply rapidly and produce an ε toxin that increases intestinal permeability.
+Thus, diets with >20% highly fermentable carbohydrate should be fed with caution.
 Protection of lambs is possible by vaccinating twice at least 10 days apart with C perfringens type D toxoid or by administering antitoxin at birth. ( See also Enterotoxemias in Animals Enterotoxemias in Animals Type A strains of C perfringens are commonly found as part of the normal intestinal microflora of animals and lack some of the powerful toxins produced by strains of other types.
 C... read more .)

 White Muscle Disease in Sheep